A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure

 1. Safety: Wear gloves and work in a fume hood.
-Ninhydrin solution is a hazardous substance.
+Ninhydrin solution and methanol are hazardous substances.

-3. Transfer to petri dish: Place the swab in a petri dish and let the methanol evaporate.
+3. Transfer to petri dish: Place the swab in a petri dish and allow the methanol to evaporate completely.

-4. Apply ninhydrin solution: Spray the fingerprint residue with ninhydrin solution.
+4. Apply ninhydrin solution: Carefully spray the area where the fingerprint residue was deposited with ninhydrin solution.
 Ninhydrin reacts with amino acids in the fingerprint residue to form a purple complex.

-5. Heat: Heat the petri dish using a hair dryer or in an oven at 100°C for 5-10 minutes.
+5. Heat: Heat the petri dish using a hair dryer (keeping a safe distance) or in an oven at approximately 100°C for 5-10 minutes.
 Heating enhances the reaction between ninhydrin and amino acids.
+Monitor carefully to avoid overheating.

-6. Observe results: Purple or pink fingerprint ridges will appear.
+6. Observe results: Purple or pink fingerprint ridges will appear, revealing the latent fingerprint.

 Significance